Eng 繁中 日本語 한국어 简中

 5. OpenXR Setup — If VR won’t launch, double-check that your active OpenXR runtime is set correctly in your VR software settings.

 When reporting a bug, attaching your log files is extremely helpful.
-Log files record errors as they happen and let us diagnose problems quickly.
+Please attach Player.log (current session) and Player-prev.log (previous session) to your bug report.

 Windows PC Path: